acteng/update-your-capital-schemes/docs/user-guide/index.md

 Individual schemes that need reviewing will have a “Needs review” tag alongside them.
 To view or update a scheme you can click the scheme reference.

+\pagebreak

 ### View a scheme

-After clicking a scheme reference you will visit the scheme page for the selected scheme.
-This contains more details about the selected scheme separated into separate cards: Overview, Funding, Milestones, Outputs (full page shown below).
+After clicking a scheme reference you will see details for the scheme:
-Changes can be made to spend to date and milestones by clicking the Change links alongside these items.
-This will take you to forms shown in the following sections.

-If the scheme has not been reviewed in the current quarterly monitoring window a message will appear at the top of the schemes page saying the scheme needs a review.

 ![Scheme details](scheme.png)

+If the scheme needs reviewing then a message prompting a review will be shown.

+Scheme details are separated into separate cards:

+* Overview
+* Funding
+* Milestones
+* Outputs

+Changes can be made to spend to date and milestone dates by clicking “Change” alongside these items.
+See the following sections for details.

+\pagebreak

 ### Change spend to date